shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 The backbone is the pretrained component, while the head is trained to predict the actual bonding boxes and classes on the dataset of interest.
 As shown above, the head can be single (just dense prediction) or double stage (dense and sparse prediction).
 The neck, situated between backbone and head, is used to collect feature maps for the dataset (https://medium.com/analytics-vidhya/object-detection-algorithm-yolo-v5-architecture-89e0a35472ef).

 ### YOLOv5 network model
 For this implementation, I have chosen to use YOLOv5 because it is written in Pytorch ultralytics, while previous versions were written in the C Darknet library.
-YOLOv5 is also faster than previous versions, and while there have been newer YOLO releases since v5, YOLOv5 currently has the most support.
+This makes implementation simpler, and also means that there is more support, as Pytorch is a much more commonly used ML library.

 ## Metrics of Interest
 In the discussion of results, there are a few metrics which will be referred to.
 The following sections will explain their meanings.